 The baseball season of 1910 proved nearly as successful for Gaspar as his first, with 15 wins and 17 losses, and an ERA of 2.59.
-The Le Mars Sentinel reprinted a unique Cincinnati Enquirer account of a game he won over the Giants in New York on August 20.
+The Le Mars Sentinel reprinted a unique Cincinnati Enquirer account of a game he won over the Giants in Cincinnati on August 20.
 Likening his pitching style to the artistic work of a great photographer, the article recorded that "It was a fine day for photographic work, and Mr. Gaspar … took speaking likenesses of all the Giant sluggers in various attitudes, mostly in the act of whiffing wildly at the curve ball."
 Judging from that entry, Harry came to value that pitch after it got him into the majors.
 Earlier in the season, the Waterloo Daily Times Tribune quoted a Cincinnati Times-Star explanation for Gaspar’s success.
 It offered that he was neither wild nor strictly a control pitcher and that he "studied his batsmen the first time around the big circuit," varying "things according to the gentleman facing him."
 One thing’s for certain, Harry Gaspar maintained his composure at all times.

 One story contended that when teammate Harry Coveleski (The Giant Killer) bragged about his own great control, Gaspar volunteered to participate in an experiment.
 He and Mike Konnick stood and leaned forward so that their heads were only a foot apart.
 Coveleski threw six times straight through the space between their heads, and into the waiting catcher’s glove.
 That might sound like overconfidence, but it also demonstrates Gaspar’s unflinching nerves.
 As for his throwing ability, during a Cincinnati field day in October, he tallied eight strikes out of 11 balls thrown, winning a competition.

 By the time the 1911 season rolled around, Gaspar Studio in Le Mars had become a lucrative enterprise.
 Nonetheless, Harry couldn’t turn down a salary of $4,500 from the Reds.
 So in March he headed off to Hot Springs, Arkansas, for spring training while his wife manned the business at home.
 By June 18 a New York Times report of his 6-1 win over Brooklyn on the previous day called it "one of his best games of the season."
-However, as the year unfolded, the Reds fell from fourth in 1909 to fifth in 1910 to fourth and below .500 in 1911.
+However, as the year unfolded, the Reds fell from fourth in 1909 to fifth in 1910 to sixth and below .500 in 1911.
 Although Gaspar still pitched skillfully, he wasn’t up to his usual capacity, and he didn’t get a lot of support from the team.
 He ended the season with an 11-17 record.
 His ERA of 3.30, though respectable, was telling when compared against those of his first two years.

 When Gaspar signed with the Reds again in February 1912, the club had a new manager, Hank O’Day.
 In mid-February Gaspar said he intended to lease his business to another photographer for the season, as his wife, Coyla, would accompany him to Cincinnati.
 The Reds had raised his salary, and it soon became clear that an increase in income would be helpful to Gaspar.
 Because Coyla was ill, Harry and teammate Tommy Clarke spent two days in Norwood, Ohio, before rejoining the team on its way to a preseason game in Columbus.
 About two weeks later the news arrived in Le Mars that the Gaspars were now the parents of a baby boy.
 They named him Leo.